 - The healthiest people are the ones who connect to support.

 - Pathologising the human condition is not a place we work with.

 - We maintain transparency: there is no magic pill, there is no silver bullet.

 We welcome, value and work with people from all backgrounds and experiences and have the utmost regard towards every individual’s identity, gender, sexuality, religion, disability, culture, ethnicity and age.

 At times we work with people in crisis or people whose lives seem to be going pretty well on the outside – but privately, they’re struggling.
-At times the source of the hurt is clearly known; other times, it’s waiting to be discovered.
-Either way, something needs to be addressed in order to thrive fully.
+At times the source of the hurt is known; other times, it’s waiting to be discovered.
+Either way, something needs to be addressed to thrive fully.

 We also work with clients who are already feeling content and balanced enough and are set on keeping it that way through regular and honest reflection in counselling sessions.